lazyfiction/telegraphOperator/README.md

 This game is a work of historical fiction certain inaccuracies have been chosen for gameplay reasons
 * ITU morse code is used and not the American morse of the time
-* Operator gossip is completely fabricated
+* Operator gossip and telegram messages are completely fabricated
-* The splash screen is actually an image of Winnipeg, canada.
+* The splash screen is actually an image of Winnipeg, Canada.

  the player has three functions as a telegraph operator